Liverpool FC Vs. Atlético Madrid Preview, Odds: UEFA Champions League Match Is On Despite Coronavirus Crisis

-In their home city, Spanish side Atlético Madrid are now required to play their matches behind closed doors, to help slow the spread of the coronavirus outbreak in Spain.
+In their home city, Spanish side Atlético Madrid are now required to play their matches behind closed doors to help slow the spread of the coronavirus outbreak in Spain.
 More than 2,100 people have been stricken with the disease and 49 have died in that country.
-But for reasons that remain unexplained, 3,000 fans from Madrid have been permitted to travel to England, to witness their team’s UEFA Champions League showdown against defending European champions Liverpool FC on Wednesday, according to a report by The Liverpool Echo.
+But for reasons that remain unexplained, 3,000 fans from Madrid have been permitted to travel to England to witness their team’s UEFA Champions League showdown against defending European champions Liverpool FC on Wednesday, according to a report by The Liverpool Echo.

 Nearly 800 of Spain’s coronavirus cases have ben reported in the Madrid region, making it the hardest hit in that country.
 Schools and universities have been shut down there, and public gatherings of more than 1,000 people are now banned, meaning that all La Liga matches must be played in empty stadiums.